Invoca/developer-docs/source/basics/index.rst

 Basics
 ======

-These are the more basic API articles
+The following API articles provide an understanding for high level API methodology across the different Invoca APIs.

 .. toctree::
    :maxdepth: 2